All Episodes

 Okay, so how do I know which is evil selfishness and how do I know which is good selfishness?

-Would you want to work for something and have somebody take it from you?
+Well, I suppose you could refer to Would you want to work for something and have somebody take it from you?

 So if it's selfish in a way that it violates somebody else's basic human rights, then that would be evil.

-But if it's selfish in a way that it protects you or your family, like say you try harder and you work harder so you get the better job and you go to the better restaurant, that's selfish, but not evil.
+But if it's selfish in a way that it protects you or your family, like say you try harder and you work harder so you get the better job and you go to the better restaurant that's selfish but not evil.

-Okay, you're not harming anybody else.
+You're not harming anybody else.

-So if you're going to say that evil people get ostracized, then I think you're going to have a certain amount of trouble because obviously there are countless evil people who don't get ostracized.
+So if you're going to say that evil people get ostracized, then I think you're going to have a certain amount of trouble because of obviously there are countless evil people who don't get ostracized.

 Is that fair to say?

-Well, ultimately they do.
+No, ultimately they do.

 What do you mean?

-I think that one way or another, ultimately, they do get ostracized.
+I think that one way or another, ultimately they do get ostracized.

-Ultimately, their evil catches up with them.
+Ultimately their evil pets up with them.

-Let me ask you this.
+Sorry, let me ask you this.

-Would you say that lying America into a war was evil?
+Would you say that lying America into a War was evil.

 We know that, right?